vifreefly/procsd/README.md

   RAILS_LOG_TO_STDOUT: true
 nginx:
   server_name: my-domain.com
+  public_folder_path: public # path is relative to the main project directory, not required, default value is `public`.
 ```

 Configuration is done!
 Run [procsd create](#create-an-application-export-to-systemd) to create app services with Nginx reverse proxy config: